Saturday, December 23, 2023

 I love the story and song of Hannah in 1 Samuel 1:4-20, 2:1-10.
-After commenting on the Epistle (briefly) and the Gospel (a bit more) I’ll return to this text, with an extended excerpt from my book, Weak Enough to Lead, which I hope captures the wonder, agony and hope of this moment (with a great quote from another Hannah, Wendell Berry’s Hannah Coulter).
+After commenting on the Epistle (briefly) and the Gospel (a bit more) I’ll return to this text, which I'll be preaching on - with a great quote from another Hannah, Wendell Berry’s Hannah Coulter).

 Hebrews 10:11-25, for me, continues the circling of Hebrews – so not sure I’ll preach the Epistle.
 I am intrigued by the idea of, because of all Christ has done, “Let us approach with a true heart… Let us hold fast to the confession without wavering.”
 In her way cool book, The Beatitudes Through the Ages, Rebekah Eklund explores what guardrails there might be on the multifarious interpretations of Scripture – and points to Perpetua and Felicity, two canonized martyrs who stood their ground, refusing to knuckle under and abandon their belief.
 How are they different from today’s church people who want to split up over doctrine?
 They didn’t harm others, whereas today’s peace-breakers do!
 “Let us hold fast,” indeed, but who’s harmed when I hold fast?